 - Other legal provisions (beyond the scope of this blog)

 Generally, NDA have carve-outs for publically available information and terminate either when information subsequently becomes available to others through no-fault of the recipient, or after a pre-negotiated number of years.
+Some examples can be seen here.

 NDA can be particularly useful when you are working on an invention, but either have not filed a patent application yet, or else are continuing to work on improvements to the invention.
 Here, if you want to work with vendors or contractors to produce components of the invention, NDA (and other IP rights agreements) can be important.